PPE for Painters and Paint Applications

 Oil-based paints may contain toxic elements such as hydrocarbons and high levels of VOCs.
 Consequently, the most significant health issues that can occur as a result of inhalation or paint poisoning include skin irritation, vision problems, respiratory conditions, coughing, disorientation, accelerated heart rate, or sinus complications.

 The Environmental Protection Agency states that some VOCs in oil-based paints may cause cancer.
-Exposure to oil-based paint may cause organ and central nervous system failure some workers may be particularly sensitive to oil-based paint and will experience dizziness or upset stomach if exposed to paint for long periods.
+Exposure to oil-based paint may also cause organ and central nervous system failure.
+Some workers may be particularly sensitive to oil-based paint and will experience dizziness or upset stomach if exposed for long periods.
 They may also have difficulty breathing or develop rashes on the skin.

 Whether painters are applying paint with a brush, a roller, or a sprayer, the skin can absorb paint fumes and particles through in the air.
 Wearing paint suits can help reduce or eliminate health risks by shielding the skin from all paint toxins and fumes during paint jobs.